DragunWF/Scarlet/README.md

 ## Contact

 Hello!
 If you want to contact me you can do so via discord.
-My discord tag is **DragonWF#9321**.
+My discord tag is **dragunwf**.
 If you find any bugs or issues, please report them to me.